labYangNJU/CellExpanda/README.md

 # Introduction
 CellExpanda is implemented by python to take full advantage of paired single-cell multimodal data for holistic representation of cells.
 Running CellExpanda on GPU is recommended if available.

-For more details, please check our publication later.

 # Directory structure
       .